sroecker/stpol/README.md

 The generic analysis pathway is as follows, all the relevant *.py files are in $CMSSW_BASE/src/SingleTopPolarization/Analysis/python/:

 0. *selection_step1_cfg.py* for initial event skimming and slimming (both optional), PF2PAT sequence and object ID
-1. *selection_step2_cfg.py* for single-top specific event selection and reconstruction according 1 lepton, MET, N-Jet and M-tag.
+1. *selection_step2_cfg.py* for generic single-top specific event selection and reconstruction according 1 lepton, MET, N-Jet and M-tag.
+2. *step3_eventLoop_cfg.py* for projecting out the relevant variables from the step2 trees

 For convenience, the steps have been wrapped as methods that are called from the files *runconfs/step1_newCmdLine_cfg.py* and *runconfs/step2_newCmdLine_cfg.py*.